awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-and-update-an-organizational-trail-by-using-the-aws-cli.md

 The following is an example policy for an Amazon S3 bucket named *myOrganizationBucket*\.
 This bucket is in an AWS account with the ID *111111111111*, which is the management account for an organization with the ID *o\-exampleorgid* that allows logging for an organization trail\.
 It also allows logging for the *111111111111* account in the event that the trail is changed from an organization trail to a trail for that account only\.
 Replace *myOrganizationBucket*, *111111111111*, *region*, and *trailName* with the appropriate values for your configuration\.

-The example policy includes an `aws:SourceArn` condition key to the Amazon S3 bucket policy\.
+The example policy includes an `aws:SourceArn` condition key for the Amazon S3 bucket policy\.
 The IAM global condition key `aws:SourceArn` helps ensure that CloudTrail writes to the S3 bucket only for a specific trail or trails\.
-In an organization trail, the value of `aws:SourceArn` must be a trail ARN that is owned by the management account and uses the management account ID\.
+In an organization trail, the value of `aws:SourceArn` must be a trail ARN that is owned by the management account, and uses the management account ID\.

 ```
 {